BranchTaken/Hemlock/doc/design/syntax.md

 - Type suffix

 Reals are signed, though a leading sign is always a separate token.
-Real number literal mantissas may be specified in any of four bases, as determined by optional base prefix:
+Real number literal mantissas may be specified in any of four radixes, as determined by optional radix prefix:

 - `0b`: Binary, where digits are in `[01]`.
 All well formed binary literals have bit-precise machine representations.
 - `0o`: Octal, where digits are in `[0-7]`.
 All well formed octal literals have bit-precise machine representations.
 - Default: Decimal, where digits are in `[0-9]`.
-Not all decimal-format literals have bit-precise machine representations; favor the other bases if this is of significance to the application.
+Not all decimal-format literals have bit-precise machine representations; favor the other radixes if this is of significance to the application.
 - `0x`: Hexadecimal, where digits are in `[0-9a-f]`.
 All well formed hexadecimal literals have bit-precise machine representations.

 Optional signed exponents are separated from a binary/octal/hexadecimal mantissa by a `p` codepoint, or from a decimal mantissa by an `e` codepoint.
 The optional exponent sign is in `[-+]`.
-The exponent is always expressed as a decimal value, where digits are in `[0-9]`, but the implicit base of the exponent depends on the mantissa's base prefix:
+The exponent is always expressed as a decimal value, where digits are in `[0-9]`, but the implicit radix of the exponent depends on the mantissa's radix prefix:

 - Binary (`0b<mantissa>p<exponent>`): *mantissa<sub>2</sub>* × 2<sup>*exponent<sub>10</sub>*</sup>
 - Octal (`0o<mantissa>p<exponent>`): *mantissa<sub>8</sub>* × 2<sup>*exponent<sub>10</sub>*</sup>